raspberrypilearning/dancing-unicorn-rainbow/en/step_5.md

-## Test Your Circuit in Scratch
+## Test your circuit in Scratch

-You will now connect your circuit and base rainbow colour to Scratch so you can use Scratch programming to control the LED.
+You will now connect your circuit and first rainbow colour to Scratch, so that you can use Scratch programming to control the LED.

 + Open up Scratch 2 on your Raspberry Pi.
-Reminder: this will not work with the online version or with Sratch 1.4.
+Reminder: this step will **not** work with Scratch online or with Scratch 1.4.

-+ In the last step, you connected your LED to **GPIO 3V3**.
++ In the previous step, you connected your LED to **GPIO 3V3**.
 This is the pin to connect to if you are testing your LED.
 You now need to connect your LED to a pin you can control with Scratch.
-Move the wire from **GPIO 3v3** to a new pin (for example, **GPIO 17**).
+Move the wire from **GPIO 3V3** to a new pin, for example **GPIO 17**.
 ![Move Pin](images/movepin.png)

 + Follow these instructions to control your LED with Scratch: